 - Served on the respondent, Tex.
 Fam.
-Code § 85.041; and - Delivered to law enforcement and the child's child care or school, as applicable, Tex.
+Code § 85.041; and - Delivered to law enforcement and the child's child-care facility or school, as applicable, Tex.
 Fam.
 Code § 85.042.

-If a final protective order is rendered by a court other than the court in which a suit affecting the parent-child relationship is pending, the clerk of the court that rendered the final protective order shall:
+If a final protective order is rendered by a court other than the court in which a SAPCR is pending, the clerk of the court that rendered the final protective order shall: